Network governance

-Network governance is "interfirm coordination that is characterized by organic or informal social system, in contrast to bureaucratic structures within firms and formal relationships between them.
-The concepts of privatization, public private partnership, and contracting are defined in this context."
+In business, non-profit and public sector settings, network governance is a form of interfirm or inter-agency coordination reliant on more "organic or informal" relationships than can be seen where internal structures within organizations or formalised contractual relationships between them are more dominant.
+The concepts of privatization, public private partnership, and contracting are defined in this context.
 Network governance constitutes a "distinct form of coordinating economic activity" (Powell, 1990:301) which contrasts and competes with markets and hierarchies.

 Definition

 Network governance involves a select, persistent, and structured set of autonomous firms (as well as nonprofit agencies) engaged in creating products or services based on implicit and open-ended contracts adapt to environmental contingencies and to coordinate and safeguard ex-changes.
 These contracts are socially—not legally—binding.
 As such, governance networks distinguish themselves from the hierarchical control of the state and the competitive regulation of the market in at least three ways: